mkrechetov/mkrechetov.github.io/_posts/2022-07-14-gabriel_graphs.markdown

 Algorithms: Delaunay
 =========

-A more clever way to construct Gabriel graph relies on the fact that Gabriel graphs are subgraphs of the corresponding Delaunay triangulation.
+A more clever way to construct a Gabriel graph relies on the fact that Gabriel graphs are subgraphs of the corresponding Delaunay triangulation.
 Thus we can find Delaunay triangulation in $O(n \log{n})$:
 ```
 def DelaunayGraph(points):